 You would have used your basic sand and rocks to make a more comprehensive creation.

 So, let’s add to your skills as a possible patch designer.
-We’re going to reviewing some interesting patches.
+We’re going to review some interesting patches.
 I had some open time in my schedule my Senior year and took a class outside my major in “History Of The Motion Picture.”
 No, I’m not making movies these days, but what I learned in that class helps me to better enjoy the movies that I do see.
 You can take what you are exposed to today, and take it back to your lodge, where better patch designs and patch usage can start with you.

 Before we get into this topic, let me answer a question that I know I’m going to get asked.
 That is, “What is a good patch company?”